evanx/bash-redis/README.md

 ## bash-redis

 A bash util script for Redis.
+It also includes logging.

 ### Status